Home gifts that are focused on de-stressing, sleep and self-care

 HomeSoap: The company that makes the popular PhoneSoap device, a gadget that kills up to 99.9% of germs using UV-C light, realized a pandemic calls for something bigger.
 With HomeSoap, you can sanitize tablets, toys, remote controls and, of course, germ-covered phones in a sleek, unobtrusive machine that also includes universal charging ports so you can juice up your devices as they’re disinfected. $200 at Nordstrom

 Ekobo Ona Essential Oil Diffuser: Made from eco-friendly bamboo fiber and wood certified by the Forest Stewardship Council, this diffuser fills up to 1,000 square feet with the calming aromas of essential oils.
-It uses cold-atomizing technology, rather than heat or water, for a cleaner system and better-smelling scents. $80 at DIGS (Ballard) and digs
+It uses cold-atomizing technology, rather than heat or water, for a cleaner system and better-smelling scents. $80 at DIGS (Ballard) and digsshowroom.com

 Sea Stones Bathtime Essentials Wine Holder: Give a multitasking mom, an overwhelmed friend or your favorite frontline worker the break they crave — alone time in the tub with a glass of wine.
 Make the wine part easier with this fun holder that suctions to the wall.
-It’s accented with hand-picked beach stones and includes a sturdy, BPA-free plastic wine glass. $38 at uncommon
+It’s accented with hand-picked beach stones and includes a sturdy, BPA-free plastic wine glass. $38 at uncommongoods.com

 Urban Walls You Got This Decal: Working from home.
 Remote schooling.
 Keeping it all together.
 Give the gift of a daily affirmation with this 11-by-1-inch mirror decal out of British Columbia that offers an important reminder: You got this. $10 at uwdecals.com